XieQi2015/F-Conv/README.md

 Rotation symmetry on local features is a important structure characteristics of image, which can be hardly captured by commonly used CNN, as shown in the folliwing figure:

-![Illustration of F-Conv 2](https://raw.githubusercontent.com/XieQi2015/ImageFolder/master/F-Conv/EqExample_1_new2.jpg)
+![Illustration of F-Conv 2](https://raw.githubusercontent.com/XieQi2015/ImageFolder/master/F-Conv/EqExample_1_new2.jpg) Fig. 1. (a) A typical input cartoon image. (b)-(c) Outputs of randomly initialized CNN and F-Conv, respectively, where the demarcated areas are zoomed in 5 times for easy observation.

 We can also observe that the proposed F-Conv is expected to better maintain the symmetry of local features underlying the image, which should be help for the computer vision tasks.

+Besides the result F-Conv can be more statble as